BHUTAN TOUR PACKAGES

 We are smoothly connected with air transport.
 The two local airlines Drukair and Bhutanairline operate from Bangkok, Kathmandu, India, and Singapore.
 With just two Airlines operating in Bhutan, the airline handles thousand of tourists visiting Bhutan every year.
 Drukair and Bhutanairlines are two Operating airlines in Bhutan.
 The maximum carrying capacity of each airline is just 80 to 90 people.
 If you plan to fly into Bhutan you need to book your tickets at least 3 months ahead of your travel time so that you get your tickets on your travel date.

-Bhutan Road Trip
+Guide to Bhutan Road Trip

 You can enter Bhutan via road from India.
 There are three entry points from the road to enter Bhutan.
 One from Phuntsholing the famous entry points bordering West Bengal where entry is flooded with tourists, another from Samdrupjongkhar in the east bordering with Guwahati, and the last one from Gaylegphug bordering with Assam.
 If you have an extended plan to visit this bordering destination we also cater to tour Sikkim, Darjeeling, and Assam Duars.